REST API Part 1

 A REST resource is an abstraction of a piece of information or an action.

-Each resource in REST API is identified by a named Uniform Resource Identifier (URI) and is accessed using standard HTTP methods (HEAD, GET, POST, PUT, PATCH, DELETE).
+Each resource in the REST API is identified by a named Uniform Resource Identifier (URI) and is accessed using standard HTTP methods (HEAD, GET, POST, PUT, PATCH, DELETE).

 Use a resource to interact with your Salesforce org.
 For example, you can: